tszheichoi/awesome-sensor-logger/CROSSPLATFORM.md

 > 💡: **In Version 1.51**: Prior to this version, toggling **Standardise Units & Frames** under _Settings > Sensor Configuration_ only affected the euler angles.
 Since this version, the quaternions are also consistently flipped on iOS.

 > 💡: **In Version 1.63**: Orientation standardisation now covers the Apple Watch and AirPods consistently.
-Previously, watch orientation values were never standardised in any recording mode, and AirPods euler angles were standardised but quaternions were not.
 Euler angles are also now included when wrist motion is streamed to the phone, matching the other watch recording modes.

 | With Standardisation On | Before 1.63 | After 1.63 |
 | --- | --- | --- |